Energy Efficiency

 From energy mortgages to residential energy tax credits, learn about all the financial benefits you can take advantage of when you decide to make your home more energy efficient.

-SPEER, the newest regional energy efficiency organization, aims to accelerate the adoption of advanced building systems and energy efficient products and services in Texas and Oklahoma.
-These two states include nearly 30 million people and many of the fastest growing cities in America.
+SPEER, the newest regional energy efficiency organization, aims to accelerate the adoption of advanced building systems and energy-efficient products and services in Texas and Oklahoma.
+These two states include nearly 30 million people and many of the fastest-growing cities in America.
 There is a tremendous opportunity to increase energy efficiency in the region through building codes, retrofits for existing buildings, better training, innovative policies, and cooperative marketing to make it easier for the public to understand efficiency opportunities.

 CPS Energy has a great list of ways to reduce your use, from free steps to take and smart purchases to great investments for long-term savings (you may be required to be logged into your CPS account).